The Importance of Representation in STEM: Celebrating Black Women in Romance Novels

 Showcases a Black software engineer balancing a demanding tech career with a blossoming relationship, emphasizing work-life balance.

-A Black computer science masters student using robotics to help children with autism has to balance the demands of her family and professional career while nurturing a new romance with a handsome firefighter.
+A Black computer science master's student using robotics to help children with autism has to balance the demands of her family and professional career while nurturing a new romance with a handsome firefighter.

 These stories provide readers with characters who reflect their own experiences and aspirations, encouraging more Black women to envision themselves in STEM roles.